Roccamare

-Roccamare is a village in Tuscany, central Italy, administratively a frazione of the comune of Castiglione della Pescaia, province of Grosseto.
+Roccamare is a seaside residential village and gated community in the municipality of Castiglione della Pescaia, in the province of Grosseto, Tuscany, central Italy.
+Developed during the second half of the 20th century, it is known for its extensive pine forest, private villas, and examples of modern Italian architecture.
 At the time of the 2001 census its population was 107.